- Loan from EBRD to invest in El Roda’s expansion of fruit and vegetable business

 - EU funding to programme aimed at strengthening SME competitiveness and value chains in Egypt

-- Italy supports pilot programme to increase local youth employment
+- Italy and Switzerland support pilot programme to increase local youth employment

-The European Bank for Reconstruction and Development (EBRD), in partnership with the European Union (EU) and Italy, is helping to strengthen small and medium-sized enterprises (SMEs) in Egypt by improving their competitiveness and establishing stronger value chains.
+The European Bank for Reconstruction and Development (EBRD), in partnership with the European Union (EU), the Swiss State Secretariat for Economic Affairs (SECO) and Italy, is helping to strengthen small and medium-sized enterprises (SMEs) in Egypt by improving their competitiveness and establishing stronger value chains.

 El Roda Company for Agricultural Development, an Egyptian producer and exporter of fruits and vegetables that specialises in grapes, will receive a loan to acquire new grape varieties, along with irrigation systems and other machinery required for their cultivation.
 It will also expand its existing grape-packing facility.